 How about Living and Retiring in France?Although you can continue to receive your UK state pension while living in France, workplace pensions are a grey area.
 To avoid getting caught out, be sure to speak with your pension provider first and foremost.
 You may be able to transfer private pensions into a qualifying, recognised overseas pension scheme within the EU tax-free, but it’s important to get sound financial advice before attempting that.
 And learn about how to set up regular payments from the UK directly into your French bank account, every month or frequency you require.

 Healthcare is another thing to consider before you move.
 Similar to the UK, the French healthcare system is funded through tax.
 In France, that funding comes from state and patient contributions.
 French National Insurance (known as la Caisse Primaire d’Assurance Maladie (CPAM) usually repays for your contributions, but as a new resident, you’ll have to pay your contributions upfront.
 Separate medical insurance will be needed for dental and optical healthcare.

 From an admin point of view, filling out an S1 form will cover healthcare costs not included by the state, and you can apply for this from the UK, as long as you’re already receiving a UK state pension.

-Final Thoughts for Property Buyers
+Final Thoughts for French Property Buyers

 Things are always subject to change with processes and requirements from the French and UK governments, so our final and abiding advice is to always look into the latest Brexit updates, news and contact the French Embassy before making big life decisions.

 Ultimately, know that currently short stays under 90 days don’t need a visa, anything beyond that does, and you’ll need to check out what kind of visa or permit best suits your needs.
-But remember, the huge positive is that once you have this in hand, you can look forwards and enjoy your new life in France.
+But remember, the huge positive is that once you have this in hand, you can look forward and enjoy your life in France.
 Register today to receive property alerts and news from France.